qytela/nest-starter/README.md

 - [ ] **Dockerize App**
 - [ ] **And Many More...**

-We value your feedback and ideas!
 Feel free to open an issue, share your thoughts, or suggest new features.
-Your input helps me become better. 🌟
+Your input helps this project become better. 🌟

 ## **License**